hansifer/close-tab/README.md

 CloseTab has limited usefulness in OS X environments because OS X lacks customizable accelerator keys for menu items.
 The first letter of a menu item's title always serves as its accelerator key.

-Furthermore, typing the first letter of the item's title simply selects the item. *It doesn't activate it*.
-Contrary to MS Windows behavior, this holds true even if there is only one item in the menu starting with that letter.
+Furthermore, typing the first letter of an item's title simply selects the item. *It doesn't activate it*.
+Contrary to MS Windows behavior, this holds true even if there is only one item in the menu starting with the same letter.

+For the above reasons, a Safari port of this extension is relatively pointless.
+For Chrome and Opera on OS X, the Options page is altered in-flight to hide the menu item shortcut key option.